StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 implementation will voluntarily refrain from sending new data, even though the device’s outgoing first-hop interface is easily capable of sending those packets.
+This is vital to avoid overrunning the receiver with data faster than it can process it.

 * The transport protocol’s rate management (congestion control) algorithm may determine that it should delay before sending more data, so as not to overflow a queue at some other bottleneck within the network.
+This is vital to avoid overrunning the capacity of the bottleneck network hop with data faster than it can forward it, resulting in massive packet loss, which would equate to a large wastage of resources at the sender, in the form of battery power and network capacity wasted by generating packets that will not make it to the receiver.

 * When packet pacing is being used, the sending network implementation may choose voluntarily to moderate the rate at